 2. Human Rights Act: In simple terms this act means you have to respect that your employees having the right to privacy.
 Ensure your monitoring of employees is not intrusive and keep employees informed of when, why and where they are being monitored.

 3. Freedom of Information Act: This act allows members of the public to request access to CCTV footage through public authority’s.
 You must be able to provide images when appropriate.

 Although CCTV can be great for your business, if you fail to follow the law, then you could find yourself in trouble very quickly.
 It will cause more headaches and worries than it will solve.
-For more information on the do’s and don’ts of CCTV check out our blog (link)

 The Pros and Cons for DIY vs Professional Installation of CCTV for your business

 Installing your CCTV system yourself can be more cost effective than paying for a professional.
 But this is only true if everything is plain sailing, if you encounter a problem then the costs can quickly spiral.